pbadler/forecasting-dynamics-course/assignments/tournament.md

 we are hindcasting, the covariates are known, and we can ignore uncertainty in the covariates which would be present if we were relying on climate projections.
-4. Each group will also prepare a 5 minute presentation for the rest of the class describing their model.
+4. Each group will also prepare a 5 minute presentation for the rest of the class describing their model, and the choices they made to arrive at that model.
+5. Submit your forecast as a .csv file on Canvas.
+If you do not estimate uncertainty (confidence intervals), your file will just have one column of five numbers.
+If you can estimate uncertainty, your file will have three columns: 1) the point forecast for each year, and the 2) upper and 3) lower confidence limits for each year. *Please also submit your R script.*
-5. After everyone has submitted their forecasts (just five numbers), I will evaluate their accuracy by comparing them to the observed 2014-2018 values using mean absolute error (MAE).
+6. I will evaluate forecast accuracy by comparing your predictions to the observed 2014-2018 values using mean absolute error (MAE).
-6. The winning team will bask in eternal glory, and a cheap candy prize.
+7. The winning team will bask in eternal glory, and a cheap candy prize.
+An additional prize will go to the team making the most accurate forecast that also quantifies forecast uncertainty.

 ### Background ###